percona/pmm-doc/docs/get-started/roles-and-permissions/lbac.md

 ## Adding labels

+Labels in PMM can be used to identify, categorize and organize your monitored services and resources.
+These labels help you filter, group, and analyze data efficiently.

 You can add custom or standard labels in PMM while adding a service for monitoring in PMM.

 **Using PMM UI**